 - Although applicants are encouraged to submit test scores from the General Test of the Graduate Record Examinations (GRE) directly to The Graduate School, The Professional Science Masters Health Care Genetics Program does NOT require the GREs.
 If you are concerned about your cumulative grade-point-average, you might consider completing the GREs.
 If you have taken another standardized graduate exam (e.g. MCAT), please submit those scores in the online application process.

 What is the application deadline?

-- The requested deadline for applications to the PSM Program for Fall admission is March 1 and for a Spring admission is Sept 15.
+- The requested deadline for applications to the PSM Program for fall admission is March 1 and for spring admission is Sept 15.
 At a minimum, applicants should file the application for admission several months in advance of the first (1st) semester of coursework.
 In no case will applications for admission to a particular semester be accepted after the first (1st) day of classes in that semester.
 All credentials, including official transcripts covering all undergraduate and graduate work taken up to the time of application, as well as the non-refundable processing fee, must also have been received by deadline dates.